Waste Recovery & Management Tech

 Well funded recycling disruptors chart a path for growth

 More than half of the startups in the waste recovery and management industry focus on recycling with a focus on textile and plastics.
-Most of these companies are in the early or growth stages and use commercialized technology that enables them to recycle waste into materials that are suitable for secondary use.
+Most of these companies are in the go-to-market or expansion stages and use commercialized technology that enables them to recycle waste into materials that are suitable for secondary use.
 These companies are relatively well funded and experiencing high demand for their unique proprietary technologies.
 These startups are also actively pursuing customer partnerships with established companies such as Panasonic, H&M, and Ralph Lauren, to strengthen their market presence.

 A smaller number of startups focusing on waste monitoring and sorting solutions have also reached the early and growth stages.
 These companies mainly target municipalities, Material Recovery Facilities (MRFs), and commercial businesses to deploy their solutions for improving the waste collection and sorting process.
 These startups are crucial for identifying recyclables and in turn improving recycling rates overall.